lnemsick-simp/pupmod-simp-libkv/Design.md

     * The plugin must persist the value and optional metadata to file in the `put` operation, and then properly restore the value and metadata in the `get` and `list` operations.

       * The plugin must handle a value of type String that has ASCII-8BIT encoding (binary data).
       * The plugin (prototype only) is not required to handle ASCII-8BIT-encoded Strings within more complex value types (Arrays, Hashes).
+        Full support of binary strings within complex data types is deferred to a future requirement.

-    * The plugin `put`, `delete`, and `deletetree` operations must be multi-process safe on a local file system.
+    * The plugin `put`, `delete`, and `deletetree` operations must be multi-thread and multi-process safe on a local file system.

-    * The plugin `put`, `delete`, and `deletetree` operations may be multi-process safe on shared file systems, such as NFS.
+    * The plugin `put`, `delete`, and `deletetree` operations may be multi-thread and multi-process safe on shared file systems, such as NFS.

-      * Getting this to work on specific shared file system types is deferred to future requirements.
+      * Getting this to work on specific shared file system types is deferred to a future requirement.

 * libkv may provide a Consul-based plugin